datamert/fantasy_basketball_assistant_to_the_manager/README.md

 ##### 3.2.2.5.
 NBA_News.Evenstream
 This is the evenstream that hosts a Custom Endpoint for the generate_nba_News Google Job to land the latest NBA news from ESPN that are then loaded into the NBA_News_and_Injuries.Eventhouse.
 ##### 3.2.2.6.
 NBA_News_and_Injuries.Eventhouse
 This is the Eventhouse that hosts the real-time data being streamed from the NBA_News.Evenstream and NBA_Injury_Reports.Evenstream in the news and injuries databases respectively.
-This Eventhouse also has a shortcut to the list of players in the NBA_Date Lakehouse while also providing a shortcut to the latest status of injured players.
+This Eventhouse also has a shortcut to the list of players in the NBA_Data Lakehouse while also providing a shortcut to the latest status of injured players.
 This Eventhouse powers the Latest NBA News and Injuries KQL Dashboard as well as the Injury Tracker of My Players Activator.

 ## 4. Setup & Usage
 ### 4.1.
 Licenses and Accounts